 - King of the Jews by Leslie Epstein, director of BU’s graduate Creative Writing Program, tells the darkly humorous story of I.C.
 Trumpelman, a man whose fancy determines the fate of others.
 Co-produced by the Boston Playwrights’ Theatre and the School of Theatre in 2007, this new play received its world premiere at Olney Theatre Center in March 2009.

-- Lizzie Stranton by Lydia R. Diamond, BU School of Theatre assistant professor and author of the critically-acclaimed plays Stick Fly, Voyeurs de Venus and The Bluest Eye.
+- Lizzie Stranton by Lydia R. Diamond, former BU School of Theatre assistant professor and author of the critically acclaimed plays Stick Fly, Voyeurs de Venus, and The Bluest Eye.
 This re-imagining of Aristophanes’ classic comedy Lysistrata was commissioned and workshopped by the School of Theatre in 2008 at the Boston Center for the Arts Calderwood Pavilion.

 - Call of the Wild—The Musical by Jon Lipsky, School of Theatre professor and author of the Elliot Norton Award-winning play Coming up for Air: An Autojazzography.
 Call of the Wild—The Musical, based on the novel by Jack London, received its world premiere at Olney Theatre Center in April 2009, under the direction of BU MFA Directing alumnus Clay Hopper (CFA ’05).

 - Pope Joan by School of Theatre alumna Michelle Poynton (CFA ’08) was first produced by the School of Theatre in February 2008.
 A compelling drama that recounts the scandal surrounding the ninth-century German woman who supposedly became Pope, Pope Joan was featured in the 2009 InCite Arts Festival in New York City.